alcf-lidar/alcf/docs/_includes/tutorial.md

 Figure 2 shows the MERRA-2 plots.
 See the [ALCF output]({{ "/documentation/alcf_output/" | relative_url }}) for description of the NetCDF
 files.

+If the input directory with model data files contains subdirectories, add the `-r` option at the end of the `alcf auto` command to process all subdirectorie recursively in alphabetical order.

+Some model (JRA-55) produce data files in a custom data format which has to be converted to NetCDF before using `alcf auto` or `alcf model`.
+Use the command `alcf convert jra55 <input> <output>` to convert the GRIB files to NetCDF, where `input` is an input directory with GRIB files and `output` is an output directory where the NetCDF files are to be written.
+The `-r` option can be used to process the input directory recursively.

 <figure>
 <div class="img-flex nospace">